wp-plugins/wp-gallery-custom-links/readme.txt

 'ignore_gallery_link_urls="true"' to the [gallery] shortcode:

 [gallery ignore_gallery_link_urls="true"]

+If you want all the custom-linked images in a gallery to keep their Lightbox or other OnClick events, you can add 'preserve_click_events="true"' to the [gallery]
+shortcode:

+[gallery preserve_click_events="true"]

 It's designed to work even if customizations have been made via the post_gallery filter; instead of replacing the entire post_gallery function, it